draganovik/draganovik/README.md

 - 🤔 I’m looking for help with [Day32](https://github.com/draganovik/Day32)
 - 💬 Will talk about **User Experience Design**
 - 📫 Reach me at: mladen@draganovik.com, or social media **@draganovik**
-- ⚡ Fun fact: If you want to meet me, just offer me coffee
+- ⚡ Fun fact: If you want to hang out, just offer me coffee